Demmythetechie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 7: create a file with content Best School
 Task 8: Redirecting standard output to file ls_cwd_content Task 9: Duplicate last line into file iacta.
+Task 10: delete files with .js extensions in current directories and subfolders